 Dr. Wilson loves living and working in Kingston and most of all loves meeting, interacting with and helping like-minded people and their pets enjoy that most unique bond they have.
 He is known for sharing lots of laughter during appointments.
 He is constantly challenging himself to be the best possible doctor, professional, friend, listener, problem solver and communicator on a daily basis.
 This is practice for being the best possible person you can be.
 He loves the collegial atmosphere that has been fostered at Bayridge Animal Hospital and the fun loving, happy personalities that he encounters every day, both with his colleagues and the people who come into the clinic with their pets.

 In his spare time, Dr. Wilson enjoys running, road biking, fly fishing, traveling, attending veterinary conferences, learning new languages, and playing ice-hockey in both summer and winter.
 He has recently taken to tennis and squash and also walks and hikes with “Polo” his Miniature Madagascarian 5 toed racing sloth (joke).
 Polo is a wonderful mutt adopted from the Kingston Humane Society.
 Polo is always by John’s side and sleeps upside down next to Katie (Sandra’s dog).
 Dr. Jeff Kaufmann Veterinarian Dr. Kaufmann was born in Switzerland but grew up in the Ottawa area.
 Jeff played a high level of athletics in hockey and rugby which exposed him to a variety of personalities, circumstances, and lifestyles.
 This eventually led Dr. Kaufmann overseas to study and work in Australia and England.

 Jeff and his wife, Lauren own a farm on the east side of Kingston.
 They live there with their son Joe and daughter Emilie along with their Australian Cattle Dog named Roo and two cats,Toni and Ninja.
-Jeff enjoys working on the farm and spending time with his family at their cottage on the Rideau Canal and playing hockey in the men’s league in Kingston; and coaching his children’s sports teams.
+Jeff enjoys working on the farm and spending time with his family at their cottage on the Rideau Canal; playing hockey in the men’s league in Kingston; and coaching his children’s sports teams.